Big 3: Top events Saturday and Sunday

-1. KEM with Marsha Ambrosius at Michigan Lottery Amphitheatre at Freedom Hill
+1. Maze featuring Frankie Beverly with Chaka Khan at Michigan Lottery Amphitheatre at Freedom Hill

 Melody Baetens